mhausenblas/katacoda-scenarios/linkerd2-openshift/setup-control-plane.md

-It’s time to install the control plane onto your Kubernetes cluster.
-We will install the control plan in a dedicated `linkerd` namespace where it can easily be removed.
-Ready?
+It’s time to install the control plane onto your OpenShift cluster.
+We will install the control plane in a dedicated `linkerd` project where it can easily be removed.
+Let's get started by logging in:

+`oc login`{{execute}}

+When prompted, enter the ``developer`` for both the username and password and you can check if all went well with `oc whoami`.

+OK, ready to install Linkerd's control plane?
 Here we go:

 `oc new-project linkerd && linkerd install | sed -e '/kind: Namespace/,+3d' | oc apply -f -`{{execute}}

-Above generates a bunch of Kubernetes resources and pipes it to `kubectl` which then applies it to your Kubernetes cluster.
+Above generates a bunch of Kubernetes resources and pipes it to `oc` which then applies it to your OpenShift cluster.

 Let's wait until everything is up and running, which may take a minute or so.
 An easy way to do that is the following (hint: use `CTRL+C` to stop the `watch` command to updating you once you see all pods in the `Running` status):